What's Muscle Memory?

 ex.
 You take two weeks off from practicing, and then when you return, it's challenging to start, but you get back in shape in about a week, instead of starting as an absolute beginner.

-I've been thinking about all of this a lot lately, as a I recently embarked on a beginning Crossfit trial, which involves a lot of motions and actions which I'm not used to performing as a yoga teacher/musician.
+I've been thinking about all of this a lot lately, as a I embarked on a beginning Crossfit trial a while ago, which involved a lot of motions and actions which I'm not used to performing as a yoga teacher/musician.
 Many of the actions are performed for time, which I could care less about.
 I'm so much more interested in lifting a weight with good form then finishing a certain number of reps, because my body will remember my poor form in the future more than I realize.
+Conversely, I've been doing pilates teacher training in the last year and have focused most of my efforts on good quality movement and ingraining good habits.
+The movement method isn't the problem-it's how you learn (I need to do things slowly and practice by myself!) and how to learn, coordinate, and ingrain things over time.
 In the end, all of our movements are not just training muscles to be stronger or weaker, but instead are training our brain, which is pretty amazing stuff.

 *Thanks to Jonathan FitzGordon's initial blog post on muscle memory and being a beginner for inspiring this!